Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 As you can see in this video…

-• Nut butter is spread thinly on toast or crackers, as they can build up on the palate or form a seal on the windpipe if given by a spoon.
+- Nut butter is spread thinly on toast or crackers, as it can build up on the palate or form a seal on the windpipe if given by a spoon.

-• Whole nuts: finely or use as nut butter spread thinly.
+- Whole nuts: finely chop or use as nut butter spread thinly.

-• You can also use a mesh feeder bag for choking hazards when your baby is starting out on solids.
-They’re good for foods like frozen blueberries or mandarin oranges that may be a choking hazard.
+- You can also use a mesh feeder bag for choking hazards when your baby starts out on solids.
+They’re suitable for foods like frozen blueberries or mandarin oranges that may be a choking hazard.

 When can I serve my baby harder food?